Kong/konnect-quickstart/README.md

 ## Plugins

-Plugins are such a huge part of the Kong Konnect, it has its own [section](./plugins/).

 Plugins extend the functionality of the Kong Gateway.
 Plugins allow you to easily add new features and functionality to your API.
 They offer the ability to do things like:

 - Authentication